 Not every situation can be like ours.
 You may find that your situation calls for more high-tech operations — such as automated visual systems and process design that make it impossible to orient a part the wrong way.

 Other examples might include limit switches to make sure a part has been inserted correctly.
 The list of examples would be almost endless.
 But all-in-all, the tech level does not matter; just the solution.

 The most important takeaway is that we must treat every mistake in our operation as a failure of systems and not of our people.
 Every error that occurs is a result of a process that was designed in such a way that this mistake could happen.

-As long as we think in terms of who was to blame, instead of how the process failed — we will not be creative enough to generate the solutions we need.
+Mistake-proofing and lean problem-solving can be achieved with poka-yoke.
+As long as we continue to think in terms of who is to blame, instead of how the process failed — we will not be creative enough to generate the solutions we need.
 So, make sure you’re focused on perfecting processes since it is impossible to perfect our people.

-Looking to implement Poka-Yoke in your own factory?
+Are you looking to implement Poka-Yoke in your factory?

 Check out some examples of how it was implemented to improve quality in our complimentary eBook below: